jamesclancy/SafeCardGame/README.md

         (sprintf "ERROR: located multiple cards in hand with card instance id %s.
 This shouldn't happen" (cardInstanceId.ToString())) |> Error
 ```

-With both the total and availablepopulating the layout completely breaks so I put these two values on top of each other.
+With both the total and available populating the layout completely breaks so I put these two values on top of each other.
 This looks bad but is functional for the moment:

 ```
 ...